wvteijlingen/localeasy/README.md

 The first row of your spreadsheet should contain column headers that Localeasy uses to identify each column.
 The order of the columns does not matter, as long as at least the following columns are present:

-- `key`: The column that contains the key of a translation entry.
+- `key`: The column that contains the key of each translation entry.
 - `<locale1...>`: One or muliple columns that contains the translated text for the entry.
 You can have as many locale columns as you need.

-- `comment`: Optional column that contains an comment for the entry.
+Additionally you can add the following columns to enable plurals, translation variants, and comments:

-Additionally you can add the following columns to enable translation variants and plurals:
+- `quantity`: Optional column that contains the quantity of a pluralized translation entry.

-- `variant`: Optional column that contains the variant of the translation entry.
+- `variant`: Optional column that contains the variant of a translation entry.
-- `quantity`: Optional column that contains the pluralized quantity of the translation entry.
+- `comment`: Optional column that contains an comment for a translation entry.

 **Example**